 A: Kalanianaole Hwy from Sandy Beach Park until the entrance to Hanauma Bay will be closed just for the runners and walkers.
 The saddle road (Hawaii Kai Drive by Kamiloiki Elementary School) will be open to keep traffic moving from Waimanalo to Hawaii Kai and back.
 Traffic to the entrance of Hanauma Bay will be contraflowed from the intersection of Kalanianaole Hwy and Lunalilo Home Road.
 Runners/walkers will have the mauka side of the road until they reach the entrance to the pedestrian overpass.
 From Lunalilo to Maunalua Bay one makai lane of Kalanianaole Hwy will be closed for runners/walkers.
 Portlock will be accessible by Nawiliwili Street only.

 A: All participants will be diverted to the pedestrian overpass.
 There are no exceptions.
+Cutting across the road without using the pedestrian overpass is grounds for being disqualified from the run.

 A: There will be water and light refreshments at the finish line.